 If you are the at-fault driver in a car accident, your insurance rates will likely increase.
 How much they will increase depends on various factors, such as the severity of the accident and whether or not you have been in any accidents in the past.
 If you have been in several accidents in the past, your rates may increase significantly.

 Contact a Charlotte Car Accident Lawyer Today

-Even if you are at fault for a car accident, it is important to contact a car accident lawyer for your case.
+If the insurance company is claiming you are partially at fault for a car accident, it is important to contact a car accident lawyer for your case.
 Our auto accident attorneys have experience with all personal injury cases, including car accidents.
 We are not afraid to take on insurance companies to help you obtain fair compensation.
 We value the attorney-client relationship and will work tirelessly to protect your rights.